wouterpeere/GHEtool/docs/sources/gui.md

 To create an aim the Aim class has to be imported from [.\GHEtool\gui\gui_classes.py](https://github.com/wouterpeere/GHEtool/blob/main/GHEtool/gui/gui_classes.py).
 Then a default widget parent has to be set.
-This can be just copied from the previous aims or set to ´default_parent´.
+This can be just copied from the previous aims or set to `default_parent`.
 As second option the name of the aim can be set.
 In the example below `Example aim`.
 The third option is the icon.
 In this case `:/icons/icons/example_icon.svg`.
 An explanation how to add an icon can be found here: {ref}`How to add an icon?`.
 The last option is the page where the aim should be located.
 In this case `page_aim`.